smeade/launchpad/README.md

 * byebug for debugging
 * Browser version checks
 * RailsAdmin for back-end data management
+* RSpec and FactoryGirl for testing

 **TODO:**

 Consider implementing support for:

+* Guard for testing
+* rack-mini-profiler
+* Devise custom controllers
+* Scope to Account by subdomain
 * Add CanCan for authorization
 * Auditing and versioning with PaperTrail
 * Switching to Bourbon